Performance Details

 Target #2: Evaluate Alaska land for potential geologic hazards affecting public safety or existing or proposed infrastructure.

-B: Result -ARCHIVE AND PUBLISH GEOLOGIC INFORMATION: Function as the state"s lead repository and primary source of information concerning Alaska"s geologic energy resources, mineral resources, and geologic hazards. |
+| B: Result -ARCHIVE AND PUBLISH GEOLOGIC INFORMATION: Function as the state`s lead repository and primary source of information concerning Alaska`s geologic energy resources, mineral resources, and geologic hazards. |

 Target #1: Store and distribute digital geologic information that effectively and efficiently meets the needs of industry, government, academia, and the public.

-B1: Core Service - Provide timely delivery of geological and geophysical information to industry, government, and the public in support of resource exploration, development, and pre-disaster hazard mitigation for continued economic growth and public safety. |
+| B1: Core Service - Geological and geophysical information are delivered quickly and reliably to industry, government, and the public in support of resource exploration, development, and pre-disaster hazard mitigation for continued economic growth and public safety. |

 Target #1: Respond to requests for geologic information needed by exploration companies, resource planners, emergency managers, scientific organizations, land managers, developers, and the public.

-The continued large numbers of requests in FY2024 were driven by increased interest in and division response to geologic hazards, requests for publications and online datasets, and inquiries to the Geologic Materials Center about available samples, tax credit seismic data, and donation offers.
-The Alaska Volcano Observatory routinely responds to questions from the public regarding volcanic activity with frequent emails asking questions about eruptions at Shishaldin, Kanaga, Atka volcanic complex, and Great Sitkin, as well as unrest at Aniakchak, Bogoslof, Cleveland, Gareloi, and Edgecumbe.
-The ongoing magmatic intrusion at Edgecumbe continued to generate increased public engagement and interest, especially from residents of Southeast Alaska.
-The Geologic Hazards Section received numerous requests for hazards-related information regarding recent landslides, bluff stability, coastal and outburst flooding, and over 1,000 requests for radon information and/or radon test kit distribution.
+The continued large numbers of requests in FY2025 were driven by increased interest in and division response to geologic hazards, requests for publications and online datasets, and inquiries to the Geologic Materials Center about available samples, tax credit seismic data, and donation offers.
+The Alaska Volcano Observatory routinely responds to questions from the public regarding volcanic activity, with frequent emails and social media requests asking questions about the substantial volcanic unrest at Mount Spurr during late 2024 through spring 2025.
+The Geologic Hazards Section received numerous requests for hazards-related information regarding recent landslides, bluff stability, coastal and outburst flooding, tsunami inundation, and 900 requests for radon information and/or radon test kit distribution.
 The Alaska Division of Geological & Geophysical Surveys is committed to providing a timely response to all requests for geologic information.
-Related links: Target Last Modified: 10/11/2024 |
+Related links: Target Last Modified: 10/10/2025 |

 Target #2: Deliver public presentations about geologic resources and hazards in Alaska, including technical talks and information displays at conferences, speaking at or teaching classes, and speaking at public meetings.

-Likely due to rekindled industry activity and public meeting opportunities after the COVID-19 pandemic, the survey provided much greater numbers of public presentations in FY2023 and FY2024.
+Likely due to rekindled industry activity and public meeting opportunities after the COVID-19 pandemic, the survey provided much greater numbers of public presentations in FY2023 through FY2025.
 In support of the Governor`s focus on community resilience, DGGS continued to emphasize public awareness of geologic hazards through targeted outreach to support mitigation planning and resilience to earthquakes, tsunamis, avalanches, volcanic eruptions, landslides, coastal erosion and inundation, permafrost, snow and ice, and mineral-related hazards.
-Several presentations by the DGGS Energy Resources section were given to the oil and gas industry.
-Highlights include 91 public presentations by the Geologic Hazards Section, 42 presentations by the Mineral Resources Section, and 29 public tours at the Geologic Materials Center in Anchorage, including industry, academic, legislative, and other visitors.
-The Volcanology Section recorded 44 AVO Radio episodes that were broadcast on 10 public radio stations across Alaska.
-Related links: Target Last Modified: 10/11/2024 |
+Several presentations and core workshops, well attended by the oil and gas industry, were led by the DGGS Energy Resources Section.
+The new geothermal energy program actively engaged in outreach, including hosting an information booth at a national meeting and participating in a public radio special.
+The new renewable hydropower program also engaged with the community and presented a new analysis from the Tanana River at a national water resources meeting.
+The Hydrology and Surficial Geology Section presented information about our Sitka debris flow runout assessment at the American Geophysical Union Conference.
+Highlights include 128 public presentations by the Geologic Hazards Section, 20 presentations by the Mineral Resources Section, and 31 public tours at the Geologic Materials Center in Anchorage, including industry, academic, legislative, and other visitors.
+The Volcanology Section recorded 41 AVO Radio episodes that were broadcast on 10 public radio stations across Alaska, and they co-hosted a booth at the Alaska Federation of Natives where they had more than 1,000 conversations with Alaskans about Alaska`s volcanism.
+Related links: Target Last Modified: 10/10/2025 |

-C: Result -MAINTAIN ALASKA"S GEOLOGIC SAMPLE REPOSITORY: Maintain and provide public access to Alaska"s invaluable archive of representative geologic samples from across the state. |
+| C: Result -MAINTAIN ALASKA`S GEOLOGIC SAMPLE REPOSITORY: Maintain and provide public access to Alaska`s invaluable archive of representative geologic samples from across the state. |

 Target #1: Accommodate and encourage client visits to the Geologic Materials Center for the purpose of studying rock or sediment samples in the interest of resource exploration or geologic-hazard evaluation.

-There were 542 visits to the Geologic Materials Center (GMC) in FY2024, which significantly underestimated the target of 1,000.
-The largest loss was clients from academia due to no UAA geology labs being scheduled for FY2024.
-There were smaller losses spread across the energy, minerals, state, and federal sectors; however, materials viewed increased slightly over FY2023.
-GMC staff expects to reach 700 visits for FY2025, as interest in critical minerals is strong, and carbon capture and sequestration is gaining interest.
-Current smaller GMC client-services staffing levels may also adversely affect the level of support available to clients.
-Related links: Target Last Modified: 10/11/2024 |
+There were 818 visits to the Geologic Materials Center (GMC) in FY2025, which exceeded the target of 700.
+Slight client gains were seen across all energy, minerals, state, federal, and public sectors.
+GMC staff expect visitation levels to dip to 700 visits for FY2026.
+Visits associated with critical minerals may increase; however, low oil prices and broader institutional uncertainties could lower visitation levels.
+Current smaller GMC client service staffing levels may also adversely affect the level of support available to clients.
+Related links: Target Last Modified: 10/15/2025 |

-C1: Core Service - Preserve the state"s archive of representative geologic materials from across the state and provide improved public access to the non-proprietary sample inventory in support of resource exploration, land management, and geologic education. |
+| C1: Core Service - Valuable geologic materials from across the state are archived and preserved in the non-proprietary sample inventory for improved public access in support of resource exploration, land management, and geologic education. |

-Target #1: Provide efficient, user-friendly online access to the Geologic Materials Center"s sample inventory.
+Target #1: Provide efficient, user-friendly online access to the Geologic Materials Center`s sample inventory.

-Target #2: Track demand for viewing the Geologic Materials Center"s sample collection.
+Target #2: Track demand for viewing the Geologic Materials Center`s sample collection.

-Last refreshed: 05/16/2025 12:00 pm
+Last refreshed: 01/20/2026 05:00 pm